Rheumatoid Arthritis

 What It Is

 Rheumatoid Arthritis: An autoimmune disorder where your immune system mistakenly attacks your joints.
 Understanding Rheumatoid Arthritis begins with knowing how it affects the Musculoskeletal System.
-This clinical overview covers the key symptoms, underlying causes, evidence-based diagnosis methods, and established treatment approaches for Rheumatoid Arthritis.
-Whether you or a loved one are seeking clarity on this condition, the information below is designed to help you have informed conversations with your Orthopedist or Rheumatologist.

 Why It Happens

 Rheumatoid Arthritis arises due to factors affecting the Musculoskeletal System.
 Musculoskeletal conditions involve wear-and-tear degeneration, autoimmune joint inflammation, acute injury, or metabolic bone disorders.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Rheumatoid Arthritis.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors